 A sole proprietorship is considered the simplest form of business organization.
 Only one person owns and is in charge of the business, and one person reaps all the profits or assumes all of the losses.
-There are many benefits and drawbacks to this form of business structure, and it is wise to weigh these aspects when opening a new food truck or other incantation of mobile food business.
+There are many benefits and drawbacks to this form of business structure, and it is wise to weigh these aspects when opening a new food truck.
+Today we’ll look at the pros and cons of food truck sole proprietorships.

 The following list is the main benefits of being the sole proprietor: